dongliu/html5formbinder/README.md

 ## Specs

 The HTML5 form is defined in [the 4.10 section](http://www.w3.org/TR/html5/forms.html) of the W3C specification.
-This binder covers three types of HTML5 form elements: `input`, `textarea`, and `select`.
+This binder covers HTML5 [submittable control elements](https://www.w3.org/TR/html5/forms.html#category-submit) including `input`, `textarea`, `select`, and `button`.
 The binder converts the data input by a user in an element into a simple type or an array of simple type in JSON.

 ### textarea